 As part of their 'Child's War' creative learning project children got involved in the project home learning tasks by building a miniature Anderson shelter; making bunting for the VE street party celebration; making a card gas mask with instructions for its use or writing a wartime recipe using rationed ingredients and, best of all, they brought in the dish for evaluation!

-We were very pleased to welcome so many parents/carers and relatives to our Year 6 express event.
+We were very pleased to welcome so many parents/carers and relatives to our Year 6 express event in November 2019.
 The Copley Museum opened and our highly organised Year 6 tour guides led the adults around the different exhibit spaces.
 This was an entirely pupil-led initiative, with the children deciding how to organise and present their learning.
 I am sure you will agree that the children have learned an incredible amount about what life was like during World War 2 and it is lovely to see how confident they were to share their learning with the adults.
 Thank you so much for your support of this event.